openshift/oc-mirror/docs/design/metadata-management.md

 ### Ignore History

 By default, `oc-mirror` will not re-download images or blob detected in the past runs of the tools.
-If an image does not need to be re-downloaded, the `--ignore-history` flag can be used to ignore the metadata in the mirror planning phase.
+If an image needs to be re-downloaded, the `--ignore-history` flag can be used to ignore the metadata in the mirror planning phase.

 ### Skip Metadata Check

-In disk to mirror workflows, the metadata sequence is checked against previously mirrored imagesets to ensure no erros occur when reconstituting images before publishing.
-In the event that a sequence archived is lost, the `skip-metadata-check` flag can be used.
+In disk-to-mirror and mirror-to-mirror workflows, the metadata sequence is checked against previously mirrored imagesets to ensure no erros occur when reconstituting images before publishing.
+In the event that a sequenced archive is lost, the `skip-metadata-check` flag can be used.
 To get the workspace back into a healthy state, perform the following tasks:

 - Create a new imageset with `--ignore-history` to ensure all images and blob are packed into the archive
 - Publish the imageset with `--skip-metadata-check` to allow the imageset to overwrite the sequence number